> Home > City Services > Roads, Dykes, Water & Sewers > Construction Projects > 2012 Transportation Projects

 Explanation of Project

-Construction of cycling facilities to provide safe and convenient access to major destinations and improve the cycling environment and cycling safety.
+Construction of cycling and rolling facilities to provide safe and convenient access to major destinations and improve the cycling and rolling environment and safety.

 Locations